USERK8/stt/README.md

 Every timetable generated is **optimized, constraint-aware, and logically structured**.

 > Built for Viksit Bharat and Digital India, STT modernizes school systems — moving from manual scheduling to **efficient, tech-driven planning**.
-> Goal: *“Make schools smarter, more organized, and future-ready.”*
+> Goal: *"Make schools smarter, more organized, and future-ready."*

 ---